Uniqueness of Asymptotically Conical Higher Codimension Self-Shrinkers and Self-Expanders: Introduction

 \begin{cor} In any dimension and codimension, the only smooth, complete, properly immersed self-shrinkers asymptotic to a minimal cone are linear subspaces. \end{cor}

 We similarly obtain a weaker statement for self-expanders from Theorem \ref{xpandertheorem}.

-\begin{cor} In any dimension and codimension, if $C$ is a minimal cone, any non-trivial self-expander asymptotic to $C$ may, outside some ball $B_R$, be written as a normal multi-section over $C$ which decays of order $\Omega(r^{-m-1}e^{-r^2/4})$.
-That is, the separation is not asymptotically dominated by $r^{-m-1}e^{-r^2/4}$. \end{cor}
+\begin{cor} In any dimension and codimension, if $C$ is a minimal cone, any non-trivial self-expander asymptotic to $C$ may, outside some ball $B_R$, be written as a normal multi-section over $C$ whose magnitude is asymptotically bounded below by a constant multiple of $r^{-m-1}e^{-r^2/4}$. \end{cor}

 Another application of our results is to Lagrangian mean curvature flow, which has seen many recent articles on the properties of self-shrinkers and self-expanders.
 Self-expanding Lagrangians, and especially those asymptotic to cones, have been a recent object of interest due to the proposed program of Joyce in \cite{joyce} to resolve the singularities of the almost-calibrated Lagrangian mean curvature flow by gluing in Lagrangian expanders.
 Indeed, Neves proves in \cite{neves} that a singularity of an almost-calibrated Lagrangian mean curvature flow must be asymptotic to a union of special Lagrangian cones, so Corollary \ref{xpandercor} provides non-trivial information about expanders that may be used to resolve these singularities.